 Actuarial Assumptions.
-The total pension liability in the December 31, 2017 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the December 31, 2019 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

+Inflation 3.0 percent

+Salary increase 3.50 to 8.10 percent, including inflation and

+productivity factor

-Inflation 3.0 percent Salary increase 3.50 to 8.10 percent, including inflation and Investment rate of return productivity factor 7.00 percent, net of pension plan investment expense, including inflation
+Investment rate of return 7.00 percent, net of pension plan investment

+expense, including inflation

-The plan currently uses mortality tables that vary by age, gender, employee group (i.e. general, law enforcement officer), and health status (i.e. disabled and healthy).
+The plan currently uses mortality rates based on the RP-2014 Total Data Set for Healthy Annuitants Mortality Table that vary by age, gender, employee group (i.e. general, law enforcement officer), and health status (i.e. disabled and healthy).
 The current mortality rates are based on published tables and based on studies that cover significant portions of the U.S. population.
 The healthy mortality rates also contain a provision to reflect future mortality improvements.

-The actuarial assumptions used in the December 31, 2017 valuation were based on the results of an actuarial experience study for the period January 1, 2010 through December 31, 2014.
+The actuarial assumptions used in the December 31, 2019 valuation were based on the results of an actuarial experience study for the period January 1, 2010 through December 31, 2014.